Saturday, December 29, 2012

 Product Sub-Branding - Fad, Trend or Strategic Betterment?

-Creating sub branded products to reflect personality, people and places reduces costs and lets the clothes do the CRM, to a degree.
-But how viable is this practice in such an uncertain, growing market?
+reduces costs and lets the clothes do the CRM, to a degree.
+But how

 As the fashion market continues to expand and chain stores seek to close the gap between themselves and the luxury market, what are the current key points of differentiation used by big dollar brands to keep themselves a mark above the rest?

 Many key retailers in today's market have turned to better consolidating core ROI products to reflect resonating names and personalities.
 These products are often cash cows and have remained so for consecutive seasons earning themselves a place on the brand's trophy shelf.
 To keep the large volumes moving and to help brand building, retailers invest and integrate the products into marketing strategy, weighting each spend on prior and foretasted success.
-B2BInternational.com
+B2BInternational.com describes this simply as an ‘Identification Label’.
+Fashion retailers have however evolved this notion to what we know better as sub-branding, as loyal followers grow and emotional connections develop with the product.

 The move to personal product resonance (as I like to call it) is nothing new and is often key to strategy used by FMCG businesses to a different degree.
 It could almost be viewed (by competitors) as a sign of brand maturity and integrity.
 Investing in personality creation reflects a loyal following and a top seller, to be sure.
 The execution and appropriateness on the other hand, is where the real elbow grease is required and many brands lack the lacklustre delivery to see it through long term.
 The contribution of the sub branded products long term, will also serve as a cost reduction method, with little design work required from season to season, bulk buys and recycled marketing materials.